-On July 1, 2012, I work 30 years in HR.
-In some of my coming blogs I will look back on those 30 years.
+On July 1, 2012, I worked 30 years in HR.
+In a series of blog posts I looked back on those 30 years.
 What did I do?
 What (if anything) did I learn?
 Did I change (a little bit..), did HR change (not a lot).

 It started with an advertisement placed by Philips Electronics on January 22, 1982.
 I had finished my university study (Psychology) in December 1981.
 Philips was looking for “Four psychologists or sociologists for a fast career”.
 This appealed to me and I applied.

 At Groningen University I was trained as an experimental psychologist.
 My thesis was on “The influence of diazepam on driving behavior“.
 I liked statistics and applied research.
 Personal computers did not exist in those days, so I had spend many days at the computer center of the university (where they had one big computer) waiting for my output (most of the time in vain, as I had made a typing error on one of the punch cards).
 My application letter was typed on the typing machine I received as a present from my parents at my high school graduation.

 Was my choice for Philips a conscious choice for a career in HR?
 Probably not.
 The term Human Resources Management was not used yet.
 In the advertisement Philips called it “The Social Sector…”.
 In my study I certainly had followed some courses in industrial psychology, but what the work in the “Social Sector” meant, I had no clue.
 In my short letter to Philips (January 24, 1982) I wrote that I was looking for a job with a big company where I could learn a lot.
 Not as a specialist, but more as a generalist.
 “A good attitude for problem-solving I have already learned during my study”.

 After an extensive selection process (interviews only) I was chosen as one of the four and I could start on July 1, 1982.